Wall Street Pummels Oracle Corporation (ORCL) After Recent Earnings Report

 ORCL’s Market Performance

-ORCL stocks went down by -6.33% for the week, with a monthly drop of -5.98% and a quarterly performance of 0.23%, while its annual performance rate touched 2.97%.
-The volatility ratio for the week stands at 2.43% while the volatility levels for the past 30 days are set at 1.66% for Oracle Corporation.
-The simple moving average for the period of the last 20 days is -5.66% for ORCL stocks with a simple moving average of 3.15% for the last 200 days.
+ORCL stocks went up by 1.23% for the week, with a monthly drop of -6.72% and a quarterly performance of 3.39%, while its annual performance rate touched 1.46%.
+The volatility ratio for the week stands at 2.16% while the volatility levels for the past 30 days are set at 1.81% for Oracle Corporation.
+The simple moving average for the period of the last 20 days is -3.13% for ORCL stocks with a simple moving average of 4.35% for the last 200 days.

 Analysts’ Opinion of ORCL